liubingksy/liubingksy.github.io/_pages/about.md

   - /about.html
 ---

+I am a PhD candidate in Applied Mathematics working at the intersection of data science, computational social science, and science of science.
+I have a background in applied mathematics, research experience in data science, and broad interests in spatial-temporal data mining and network science.
+My research focuses on quantitative discovery of temporal, spatial, and network-based patterns in large-scale dynamic systems, especially scientific knowledge evolution and urban mobility.
+My work integrates statistical modeling, network science, and spatial analysis, and has been published in Expert Systems with Applications, Information Processing \& Management, and JASIS\&T.

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!